There’s Nowhere To Hang Out For Free Anymore And It’s Making Us Lonely

 It boils down to the fact that in public space (both inside and outside), it is harder for people to linger, which disproportionately affects people with disabilities, lower incomes, or from communities that are overly policed.
 Even if those people are spending money, they have to spend far more than they used to thanks to the cost of living crisis.

-As for the claims that the internet could act as a substitute third place, that is undermined by the fact that social media sites too are no longer geared towards more localized shared experiences but towards exponential growth and commercial integration.
-Community spaces online, as in public life, have been squeezed out in favor of broad, bland appeal and commercial opportunity.
-“None of these platforms are [actually] optimized anymore to be able to connect with people,” says Kate Lindsay, an internet culture writer.
+As for the claims that the internet could act as a substitute third place, that is undermined by the fact that social media sites too are no longer geared towards more localised shared experiences but towards exponential growth and commercial integration.
+Community spaces online, as in public life, have been squeezed out in favour of broad, bland appeal and commercial opportunity.
+As internet culture writer Kate Lindsay explains, “none of these platforms are [actually] optimised anymore to be able to connect with people.”
 Instead of being able to see your friends’ posts, everything you see is algorithmically determined.
-And any efforts to bring back that shared space are clearly deprioritized.
+And any efforts to bring back that shared space are clearly deprioritised.
 “Meta can cover their bases by saying they brought the chronological feed back, it's just a separate tab, but it's very hidden and doesn't stick once you close the app.
-It's like they want you using the algorithm, creating for the algorithm, creating for strangers and reach," she says.
+It's like they want you using the algorithm, creating for the algorithm, creating for strangers and reach.”

 AdvertisementADVERTISEMENT